 Welcome to the website of the Film Festival Research Network!

-The Film Festival Research Network (FFRN) is a loose connection of scholars working on issues related to film festivals, founded by Marijke de Valck and Skadi Loist in 2008.
+The Film Festival Research Network (FFRN) is a loose connection of scholars working on issues related to film festivals, founded by Skadi Loist and Marijke de Valck in 2008.
 The FFRN aims to make festival research more available, to connect its diverse aspects and to foster interdisciplinary exchange between researchers as well as festival professionals.
 To achieve this goal, we gathered the available material in a bibliography, put researchers in contact with each other at conferences and encourage communication via a mailing list.

 Then, we put researchers in contact with one another and organize pre-constituted panels at conferences, such as NECS and SCMS.
 As the network is growing, new meeting places and infrastructures are created.
 There are two workgroups of the FFRN: the Film Festival Research work group within the European Network for Cinema and Media Studies (NECS).
 Within the Society of Cinema and Media Studies (SCMS) a Scholarly Interest Group (SIG) for Film and Media Festivals has been established.
 Dedicated panels and workshops organized through the FFRN have also taken place at other prominent conferences such as Screen or ECREA.